MachinisteWeb/node-atlas/README.en.md

 ## More About NodeAtlas ##

 NodeAtlas is made of such a way that the instanciate object contains all the functions allowing it to function.
 NodeAtlas delivers itself it's object into controllers via the methods used in the Back-end mode with Node.js for you to occasionally change his behavior.

-All error messages are in `/languages/default.json`.
-If you want to change language, simply replace content of `default.json` file (currently the same of `en-gb`) with the content of `fr-fr.json` or others file translated by you.

 ### NodeAtlas VS Others ###